jean-pierreBoth/coreset/README.md

                 Braverman, Meyerson, Ostrovski, Roytman ACM-SIAM 2011
                 [braverman-1](https://web.cs.ucla.edu/~rafail/PUBLIC/116.pdf) or [braverman-2](https://dl.acm.org/doi/10.5555/2133036.2133039)

-3. After obtaining the coreset we need an algorithm to provide a k-median on weighted data points and check quality of the approximating coreset.
-We implemented the very simple algorithm:
-    - Friedman Hastie Tibshirani The elements of statistical learning 2001
+3. After obtaining the coreset we need an algorithm to provide a k-medoid on weighted data points and check quality of the approximating coreset.
+We implemented the very simple algorithm (cited in Friedman Hastie Tibshirani **The elements of statistical learning 2001**, Kmedoids paragraph 14.3.10) with the following adaptations:

+    - using a greedy initialization like PAM-BUILD
+    - takes into accound points weights,
-    using a greedy initialization like PAM-BUILD and first try to randomize cluster pairs too near of each other.
+    - random parturbation of cluster pairs with centroids too near of each other.

 4. We also implemented
    -  Facility Location in sublinear time.